Table of Contents

 Definition and Symptoms of Broca’s Aphasia (Motor Aphasia)

 Broca aphasia is caused by damage to the Broca area in the language-dominant hemisphere; it is also known as motor aphasia.
-It is characterised by a disturbance of the fluency of speech which is also slowed down considerably.
+It is characterized by a disturbance of the fluency of speech, which is slowed down considerably.

-In addition, phonemic paraphasia (see below) occurs.
-Comprehension, on the other hand, is hardly affected.
-However, difficulties in understanding long sentences and subordinate clauses can still be observed.
-In some cases, reading, writing and arithmetic abilities are also affected (alexia, agraphia and acalculia).
+In addition, phonemic paraphasia (discussed in the next section) can occur.
+Comprehension is hardly affected, but patients might have difficulty understanding long sentences and subordinate clauses.
+In some cases, reading, writing, and arithmetic abilities are also affected (alexia, agraphia, and acalculia).

 Definition and Symptoms of Wernicke’s Aphasia (Sensory Aphasia)

 Wernicke aphasia is also known as sensory aphasia.
 It is caused by damage to the temporal lobe within the area supplied by the posterior temporal artery.

 The main symptoms of Wernicke aphasia are an increased output of speech (logorrhea) and phonemic and semantic paraphasias.
-A patient with phonemic paraphasia has disturbance with phenomic retrieval process and confuses syllables, changes order of syllablesof words or shortens words, whereas a patient with semantic paraphasia confuses entire words.
-The confused words often come from the same subject area, for example, substituting “arm” for “leg”.
+A patient with phonemic paraphasia has trouble with the phenomic retrieval process and confuses syllables, changes the order of syllables, or shortens words, whereas a patient with semantic paraphasia confuses entire words.
+The confused words often come from the same subject area—for example, substituting ‘arm’ for ‘leg’.

 The increased speech output involves, among other things, making up new words (neologisms).
 In contrast to Broca aphasia, speech comprehension is disturbed, which additionally complicates the patient’s ability to communicate.
 Writing and reading are usually disturbed as well.

 Definition and Symptoms of Global Aphasia

-In global aphasia, both the Wernicke’s and Broca’s area are affected, as well as the basal ganglia region.
+In global aphasia, both the Wernicke and Broca areas are affected, as is the basal ganglia region.
 This results in a complete loss of speech.
-Patients express themselves only through sounds and possibly isolated words like “yes” or “no”.
-Patient can barely understand spoken language.
-Patient can neither write nor read.
-Intellectual and cognitive abilities are preserved.
-This form of aphasia is mainly caused by an extensive media infarct of the language-dominant hemisphere due to stroke or brain trauma.
+Patients express themselves only through sounds and, possibly, isolated words like ‘yes’ or ‘no’.
+Patients can barely understand spoken language, and they cannot write or read.
+However, intellectual and cognitive abilities are preserved.
+This form of aphasia is mainly caused by an extensive media infarction of the language-dominant hemisphere due to stroke or brain trauma.
 If the basal ganglia are also affected, additional unilateral symptoms, such as a form of hemiparesis, can frequently be observed as well.